mmbman/Katagiri/jewel-mirror-awareness.md

 So here we have a song which is also a very important sutra.
 You should recite it as well as study it, so that it becomes as much of you as a song of your childhood.

 The *Song of Jewel Mirror Awareness* is a very simple sutra, consisting of 376 Chinese characters arranged into 94 phrases.
-It was written by the Zen Master Tozan, who lived from 807 to 865, and who is greatly respected as the founder of the Sotö tradition of Zen Buddhism.
+It was written by the Zen Master Tozan, who lived from 807 to 865, and who is greatly respected as the founder of the Sōtō tradition of Zen Buddhism.
 He also systematized the philosophical background of Soto Zen teaching into the so-called “Five Ranks.”

 <p align="center">* * *</p>